Akshata95/StoryTellingWithData/final_project_Akshata.md

 #### Visualizations
 i have a total of 6 visualizations and have worked on 5 of them.
-The 6 th one will either be a geospatial map providing insight about the actins taken to make tourism more sustainable.
+The 6 th one will be a geospatial map providing insight about the actions taken to make tourism more sustainable.

 There are 3 key takeaways in the story.
 #### The first being:

-Tourism has been around since centuries but has exponentially increased because of social media. the environmental impact that tourism has on Earth is irrevocable and we need to spread awareness about the same
+Tourism has been around since centuries but has exponentially increased because of social media.
+The environmental impact that tourism has on Earth is irrevocable and we need to spread awareness about the same

 #### The second key takeaway is: